ap-sharma/Asynchronous_FIFO/README.md

 # Synthesis

-Synthesized the design using Cadence Genus and reports are uploaded in folder Front_end_reports
+Synthesized the design using Cadence Genus on Cadence gpdk 45nm and reports are uploaded in folder Front_end_reports